Josh McRoberts: Charlotte Bobcats (2013–2014)

 On February 21, 2013, McRoberts was traded to the Charlotte Bobcats for Hakim Warrick.

 On July 11, 2013, McRoberts re-signed with the Bobcats.
-On March 28, 2014, McRoberts scored a career high 24 points in a loss to the Orlando Magic.
+On March 28, 2014, McRoberts scored a career-high 24 points in a loss to the Orlando Magic.
 He finished the season with career highs in games played and starts with 78 each.
 On April 30, 2014, McRoberts underwent successful surgery to remove bone spurs from his left big toe.

 On June 18, 2014, McRoberts opted out of his 2014–15 contract with the Charlotte Hornets.

 Miami Heat (2014–2017)

 On July 14, 2014, McRoberts signed with the Miami Heat to a reported four-year, $23 million contract.
-After tearing his right meniscus on December 9, 2014 against the Phoenix Suns, McRoberts underwent surgery to repair it on December 22 and was subsequently ruled out for the rest of the 2014–15 season; he appeared in just 17 games.
+After tearing his right meniscus on December 9, 2014, against the Phoenix Suns, McRoberts underwent surgery to repair it on December 22 and was subsequently ruled out for the rest of the 2014–15 season; he appeared in just 17 games.

 After having most of 2014–15 season wiped out by injuries, McRoberts lost his starting spot because of Hassan Whiteside's emergence.
 He came into the 2015–16 season with a significant role off the bench, but that got away from him after missing nearly two months with a bruised knee.

 On December 27, 2016, McRoberts was ruled out indefinitely with a stress fracture in his problematic left foot.

 On May 23, 2017, McRoberts opted into his final year of his contract worth just over $6 million.

 Dallas Mavericks (2017–2018)

-On July 7, 2017, McRoberts was traded, along with a 2023 second round draft pick and cash considerations, to the Dallas Mavericks in exchange for A. J. Hammons.
+On July 7, 2017, McRoberts was traded, along with a 2023 second-round draft pick and cash considerations, to the Dallas Mavericks in exchange for A. J. Hammons.
 On February 10, 2018, he was waived by the Mavericks.
 He saw action in two games for the Mavericks after spending the first 37 games of the season on the inactive list while rehabbing a left foot injury.

 Player profile

 McRoberts can play both power forward and center.
 His scoring mostly comes off fast breaks, rebounds and hustle plays.
 He is a screen-setter with a decent jumper, and possesses excellent passing skills for a big man.
 He is considered an average defender.
-Pau Gasol called McRoberts "scrappy and a hustler".
+Former teammate Pau Gasol called McRoberts "scrappy and a hustler".

+Post-playing career

+According to the Carmel Monthly magazine, McRoberts became an assistant coach for the Carmel High School's varsity basketball team during the 2020–21 season.